Recently I was in a conversation about meeting deadlines with a group of Service Providers.

 7. Accept that your bank balance matters to you meeting your deadlines

 I don’t know about you, but I work for money.
 Yes…I donate my services to deserving organisations, but I can only do this because I get paid for other services I deliver.

 Now, even with my best effort, there are times when my available cash dips below my ideal balance.

 In times like these, even though I have to call up my incredible will power and massive amounts of energy, I meet any timelines I set.
 I don’t negotiate with myself.

 On the other hand, when I have a healthy balance on my checkbook, I feel I can buy just a little, little bit of procrastination.

 You know what I’m talking about…don’t you?

-- How can I stop my bank balance being a factor in this deadline?
+7. How can I stop my bank balance from being a factor in this deadline?

-When you honestly answer these questions you can transform meeting deadlines into achieving timelines.
+When you answer these questions honestly, you will find that you can easily transform the frustration of meeting deadlines into the pleasure of achieving timelines.